Purchase it here: Asterism Books

-Read reviews: Sundress Reads & 3:AM Magazine
+Read a review: Sundress Reads

 Read an excerpt: A Velvet Giant